Ssamza/Ssamza/README.md

 ### Hi there, My name is Santiago 🐻

 I'm a Full Stack Developer with a background in architecture and construction, which has allowed me to develop valuable skills in analysis, project management, team leadership, and adaptability in work processes.
-I have knowledge of agile methodologies such as SCRUM, GIT, data structures, algorithms, and CSS frameworks.
+Always willing to learn and step out of my comfort zone.

 ## Skills and Technologies

 Frontend: React, Redux, HTML, CSS
-Backend: Express, SQL, RESTful APIs
+Backend: NodeJs, Express, RESTful APIs
-Database: MySQL, MongoDB
+Database: PostgreSQL, Sequelize
 Version Control: Git, GitHub
-Agile Methodologies: Scrum
+Agile Methodologies: SCRUM
 Other: Data Structures, Algorithms

 ## Projects